 How not to fear the next market crash

-When crazy things happen, always expect the worst.
-Companies can layoff people at any time, but it can become the norm during a recession– hardworking people can lose their jobs.
+When crazy things happen, expect the worst.
+Companies can layoff people at any time, but it can become the norm during a recession— hardworking people can lose their jobs.
 When people lose their jobs, they spend less– much less.
-And when they do, companies make less money causing them to layoff more people.
+And when they do, companies make less money, causing them to lay off more people.
 It’s a vicious cycle.

-As an investor, however, you should learn to embrace bear markets– these are the greatest window of opportunity in your life to leapfrog from where you are to where you want to be.
-When the market drops 20%, 30% or 50%, then you’d be buying shares at a discount.
-Think of it this way, if bear markets were iPhones you’d be rushing to the nearest Apple store!
+As an investor, however, you should learn to embrace bear markets— these are the best window of opportunity in your life to leapfrog from where you are to where you want to be.
+When the market drops 20%, 30%, or 50%, then you’d be buying shares at a discount.
+Think of it this way, if bear markets were iPhones, you’d be rushing to the nearest Apple store!

 Here are some facts:

-- Bear markets generally occur every 4 to 5 years
+- Bear markets generally occur every 4 or 5 years

-- Every single bear markets are followed by bull markets
+- Every bear market is followed by a bull market

 - The worst thing that you can do is stay in cash (read this Charles Schwab study).